 The Boat Shed

 This is an oldie but a goodie.
-Situated on the fringes of the Maroochy River, the view at The Boat Shed is unbeatable, which is why it’s one of our favourite spots to sit back and relax with an Aperol Spritz in hand.
-Enjoy their modern Australian menu over a lazy lunch or special occasion dinner–think: fresh oysters with pomelo and mint or pancetta pangrattato; and the kangaroo loin main with red wine braised cabbage, caramelised plums, chervil and juniper jus is insanely good.
+Situated on the fringes of the Maroochy River, the sweeping views of the river at The Boat Shed are unbeatable, which is why it’s one of our favourite spots to sit back and relax with an aperol spritz in hand.
+Enjoy their modern Australian menu over a lazy lunch or celebratory dinner.
+Think: crumbed Mooloolaba king prawns, char siu pork belly with roasted prawns and cashew pesto pasta with smoked tomatoes.
 If you’re chasing a more casual vibe, then lay down a picnic rug in the park and pick up fish and chips from The Boat Shed’s hole-in-the-wall takeaway.

 Orléans is luxurious and modern, drawing inspiration from traditional New Orléans cuisine and finished with a modern French Orléans twist.
-On the menu, you’ll find the classics of corn bread, clam and sweet corn chowder, sweet and spicy baby back ribs, sticky beef brisket and seafood gumbo, as well as twice-cooked pork belly tarte tatin, roast duck a l‘orangé, and gnocchi parisienne.
-They truly serve a memorable culinary experience and are one of the best restaurants in Maroochydore for a romantic night out.
+On the menu, you’ll find New Orléans classics like cornbread, sticky beef cheek with potato and truffle souffle and seafood gumbo, as well as roast duck a l‘orangé and gnocchi parisienne.
+This luxe restaurant also boasts a four-course tasting menu, for vegetarians and omnivores alike.
+Orléans truly serves a memorable culinary experience and is one of the best restaurants in Maroochydore for a romantic night out.

-Image credit: Amy Higg and Chevaune Hindley for Urban List
+Image credit: Market Bistro, Liliana's, Soka, Junk, Amy Higg and Chevaune Hindley for Urban List